A foiling revolution - and an overview about motoryacht design

 Many thanks to Toni Gerken and his great offshore rib for the support during the NORDSEEEWOCHE!!
 Now the new experience: On my second working day I was allowed to test drive the foil motorboat for the first time.

 Driving a supercar The experience was amazing.
 Unexpected.
 Impressive.
-This thing combines the racing abilities of a supercar with the cruising comfort of an luxury limousine in a motoryacht.
+This thing combines the racing abilities of a supercar with the cruising comfort of a luxury limousine in a motoryacht.
 The foils and steering lead to an unknown performance - driving a 12m circle with more than 30 knots is pushing the limits to a new level without drifting out of the turn.
-This 32-foot foiling yacht flights five feet above the waves offering passengers a smooth and quiet experience - no chop-chopping through the waves.
+This 32-foot foiling yacht flys five feet above the waves offering passengers a smooth and quiet experience - no chop-chopping through the waves.
 The hydrofoils enables a highly comfortable sailing even in rough conditions, without slamming, spray and no seasickness.
 The joystick control in the bow, which can be activated from the traditional wheel-and-throttle helm console, is a another impressive experience.
 Like other joysticks, pushing forward or pulling back powers up or dials back the speed of the Foiler from a standstill up to 40 knots.
 Tilting to either side mandates direction...
 At least this is the best boat for photo- and video productions I can imagine.

 Why is this so revolutionary?
 The patented foiling system has a long history that goes back to the world record breaking famous foiler „Hydroptere“.
 The Enata Foiler is developed by the Enata Design Team - now based in Dubai - which took part in the development of Hydroptere and the foiling America´s Cup Catamarans.
 The foils work silent and efficient.
 As the water is 840 times denser than the air, the foils can be much smaller than the wings of an aeroplane and still lift the boat.
 As the boat speed increases, the foils start to lift the FOILER, like an aeroplane on a runway.
 At 18 knots, the lift created by the foils entirely lifts the boat, and the hull flies at 1.5m above the water.
 So the yacht can handle waves up to 1.5m in foiling mode, while still providing unexpected comfort.
 In more extreme conditions, you can retract the foils and use it as slow as a classic boat.
 The FOILER is completely made of carbon and extremely strong.
 The new 740 hp hydrostatic propulsion system and ENATA's inhouse developed torpedoes deliver more than sufficient power.
 With a simple push of a button all foils and the hydrostatic pods with the propellers can be driven out of the water staying in the harbour.
-Maintenance is more than simple.
 The whole boat is steered and controlled by software developd by enata.
 All parameters are available on an app, on clients wish the system can be accessed by the enata yard for maintenance und control.

 With the options of a cabin, toilet, bar and more, this boat is the perfect shuttle between a super yacht and the nightlife on the shore - independent from bad weather and rough seas: Check this video >>